 Fernandez Architecture is an international Architecture and Interior Design Firm, founded by Joaquín Fernández since 2003 based both in Miami and Barcelona.

-Our expertise includes architecture custom design and interior design works.
+We are an Architect-Led, Design-Build firm and our expertise includes architecture custom design and interior design works.

 Fernandez Architecture provides exceptional design services for unique projects including custom privates homes, boutique buildings, commercial spaces, hospitality and all that our clients would need related to the architecture and interior design.

 We have passion for creating respectful environments to transform communities and elevate the lives of individuals and families.

 We specialise in designing custom uniques sustainable houses, residential buildings, and hotels applying LEED requirements in order to create sustainable constructions.

 “Many of the decisions and solutions taken during the project, had a great impact once the construction started and the most important for us, when our client started living in.”